-Within five days following receipt of the Statement of Grievance Form, the Vice President, Student Services (Vice President, Instruction for academic and grade grievances) shall advise the student of his or her rights and responsibilities under these procedures.
+Within five (5) days\ following receipt of the Statement of Grievance Form, the Vice President, Student Services shall advise the student of his or her rights and responsibilities under these procedures, and assist the student in the final preparation of the grievance, and determine whether the grievance will be remanded to a hearing of the Grievance Committee.

+a.
 In general, the requirements for the Statement of Grievance to present sufficient grounds for a hearing shall be based on the following:

-- The statement contains facts which, if true, would constitute a grievance under these procedures. - The grievant is a student which includes applicants and former students. - The grievant is personally and directly affected by the alleged grievance. - The grievance was filed in a timely manner.
-The grievance is not clearly frivolous, clearly without foundation, or clearly filed for purposes of harassment. - For a grade grievance, the grade given to a student shall be the grade determined by the instructor.
+- The statement contains facts which, if true, would constitute a grievance under these procedures; - The grievant is a student which includes applicants and former students; - The grievant is personally and directly affected by the alleged grievance; - The grievance was filed in a timely manner; - The grievance is not clearly frivolous, clearly without foundation, or clearly filed for purposes of harassment. - For a grade grievance, the grade given to a student shall be the grade determined by the instructor.
 In the absence of mistake, fraud, bad faith or incompetency (according to Education Code 76224) the grade issued by the instructor may not be changed.
-The appropriate Division Dean and Vice President, Instruction will assist in determining if the student's grievance meets the criteria established by the Education Code.
+The appropriate Division Dean and Vice President of Instruction will assist in determining if the student's grievance meets the criteria established by the Education Code.
 For the specific steps for filing grade grievances, see Section B, Grade Grievances.

-If at the end of 10 days following the student's first formal meeting, there is no informal resolution of the complaint which is satisfactory to the student, the student shall have the right to request a grievance hearing.
-The hearing will be scheduled within 14 days following the decision to grant a Grievance Hearing.
-All parties to the grievance shall be given not less than 4 days notice of the date, time and place of the hearing.
+b.
+If at the end of ten (10) days\ following the student's first formal meeting, there is no informal resolution of the complaint which is satisfactory to the student, the student shall have the right to request a grievance hearing.
+The hearing will be scheduled within fourteen (14) days\ following the decision to grant a Grievance Hearing.
+All parties to the grievance shall be given not less than four (4) days\ notice of the date, time and place of the hearing.